Kitware/SMQTK/README.md

 For example, part of the definition of a ``NearestNeighborsIndex`` algorithm is that there is an index to search over, which is arguably a model for that algorithm.
 Thus, the ``build_index()`` method, which should build the index model, is part of that algorithm's interface.
-Other algorithms, like the ``ContentDescriptor`` class of algorithms, do not have a high-level model building method, and model generation or choice is left to specific implementations to explain or provide.
+Other algorithms, like the ``DescriptorGenerator`` class of algorithms, do not have a high-level model building method, and model generation or choice is left to specific implementations to explain or provide.

-### ContentDescriptor Models
+### DescriptorGenerator Models
-The ``ContentDescriptor`` interface does not define a model building method, but some implementations require internal models.
+The ``DescriptorGenerator`` interface does not define a model building method, but some implementations require internal models.
-Below is explanations on how to build modes for ``ContentDescriptor`` implementations that require a model.
+Below is explanations on how to build modes for ``DescriptorGenerator`` implementations that require a model.

 #### ColorDescriptor
 ColorDescriptor implementations need to build a visual bag-of-words codebook model for reducing the dimensionality of the many low-level descriptors detected in an input data element.